utkusarioglu/wordpress-react-typescript/API.md

 ### wrt bootstrap [options]

 Sets the theme name using the `.env/THEME_NAME` variable in multiple locations.
-It will also install all the NPM dependencies by using yarn.
+It will also build the docker images and install all the NPM dependencies by using yarn.

 | Command | Action                      |
 | ------- | --------------------------- |